jessb0t/neuroling-resources/index.md

 ### ERP CORE | EEG

 The ERP CORE dataset has two experiments of particular interest to neurolinguists: the N400 and the MMN.
-The N400 will especially appeal to those who want to investigate lexical semantics while the MMN is an important ERP in auditory processing.
+The N400 will especially appeal to those who want to investigate lexical semantics (in English) while the MMN is an important ERP in auditory processing.
 Participants are 40 English speakers.

 [OSF:N400](https://osf.io/29xpq/) –– [OSF:MMN](https://osf.io/5q4xs/) –– [Website](https://erpinfo.org/erp-core) –– [Paper](https://doi.org/10.1016/j.neuroimage.2020.117465)